stphnmrgn/weasel/README.md

 The scenario is staged to produce a string of gibberish letters, assuming that the selection of each letter in a sequence of 28 characters will be random.
-The number of possible combinations in this random sequence is $27^{28}$, or about
-$10^{40}$, so the probability that the monkey will produce a given sequence is extremely low.
+The number of possible combinations in this random sequence is $(1/27)^{28}$, or about 1 in 10,000 million million million million million million, so the probability that the monkey will produce a given sequence is extremely low.
 Any particular sequence of 28 characters could be selected as a "target" phrase, all equally as improbable as Dawkins's chosen target, "METHINKS IT IS LIKE A WEASEL".

 A computer program could be written to carry out the actions of Dawkins's hypothetical monkey, continuously generating combinations of 28 letters and